 Our web site

 Welcome!
 This site has pictures of our favorite adventure travel trips.
-George began working on the site in the spring of 2010 when he took a class at Oakton Community College called Building a Web Page.
+After he began editing the web site for the Rotary Club of Evanston Lighthouse, George realized that it would be very helpful to take a class on web site design.
+George began working on this site in the spring of 2010 when he took a class at Oakton Community College called Building a Web Page.
 The class project was to build a web site using html and a text editor.
-The bicycle trips are from the class project, except for the Michigan trip in 2010.
-What started out as a need to learn how to edit his Rotary Club web site turned into an opportunity to share pictures of our adventure trips.
+The bicycle trips before 2010 are from his class project building a web site about bicycle trips.

 In early September, George was one of the CCC volunteers at Cycle Oregon.
 The year's route featured "The Magnificent Seven:" Adams, Hood, Jefferson, Washington, and The Three Sisters.
 During the week, George cleaned bikes and also enjoyed two days of bicycling through spectacular scenery.

 In late August, we canoed 98 miles during our five day trip on the Willamette River.
 This annual event, with about 150 paddlers this year, is very well organized.
 Paddling the Willamette takes you through scenic forests and farm country.
 We saw several bald eagles.
 The land along the river did not have many houses until the last day after we passed Newberg.

 In late July, we camped at Bryce Canyon National Park in Utah.
 The park has over 65 miles of hiking trails through colorful rock formations.
 Weathering and erosion created large spires called hoodoos.
 The picture on the left is from our hike on the Queens Garden Trail.

 |Updated 16 September 2014||Return top of page||Email George Ammerman: Click Here|